 - of disease: Different hormone therapies are approved for different stages of breast cancer.
 Some are approved for use in combination with other medications or therapies, especially in people with advanced or breast cancer.

 - Prior treatment: If your breast cancer grows or recurs after hormone therapy, it is considered to be resistant to that therapy.
 Your doctor may switch you to a different hormone therapy agent or another type of treatment.

 Prostate cancer treatment

-- Prior treatment: If your prostate cancer grows or recurs after surgery or radiation, your doctor may suggest hormone therapy or another type of treatment.
+- Prior treatment: If your cancer grows or recurs after surgery or radiation, your doctor may suggest hormone therapy or another type of treatment.

-- Hormone sensitivity: If your prostate cancer grows or recurs while receiving androgen deprivation therapy, your cancer is considered castration-resistant.
+- Hormone sensitivity: If your cancer grows or recurs while receiving androgen deprivation therapy, your cancer is considered castration-resistant.
 If your cancer becomes castration-resistant, your doctor may recommend a different type of hormone therapy or another type of treatment.